 The ProShares Bitcoin ETF grew assets under management to US$ 1 billion in no time, thereby becoming the fastest ETF to reach that mark.
 It would be interesting to understand the price difference between Bitcoin ETF and standalone Bitcoin on the day Bitcoin ETF trading began on New York Stock Exchange (NYSE), which invests in Bitcoin futures contracts traded on Chicago Mercantile Exchange.

-The price of ProShare ETF (BITO) touched an intraday high of US$ 42.15, which is for a unit of ETF – not for Bitcoin, whereas Bitcoin price high was US$ 64,776.26, on the ETF launch day.
+The price of ProShare ETF (BITO) touched an intraday high of US$ 42.15, which is for a unit of ETF – not for Bitcoin, whereas Bitcoin’s price high was US$ 64,776.26 on the ETF launch day.
 The Bitcoin futures ETF has caught the frenzy of the investor as it crossed the trading volume of US$ 1 billion on the launch day, with 24 million units exchanging hands.
 Therefore, it’s easy to trade in a Bitcoin ETF where the price is in the affordable range as compared to the unit price of Bitcoin.
-It would be pertinent to note that the risk is not getting diversified, as exposure continues to be on the underlying asset viz—Bitcoin, rather than a basket of assets.
+It would be pertinent to note that the risk is not getting diversified, as exposure continues to be on the underlying asset, viz—Bitcoin, rather than a basket of assets.

-What To Know Before Buying The Bitcoin ETF
+What to Know Before Buying the Bitcoin ETF

 Prospective investors need to consider certain factors before taking exposure to Bitcoin’s future ETFs.
-Though correlation exists between bitcoin prices and Bitcoin future ETFs, yet the ETF may not mirror the price of Bitcoin as it tracks the price of futures contracts.
+Though a correlation exists between bitcoin prices and Bitcoin future ETFs, the ETF may not mirror the price of Bitcoin as it tracks the price of futures contracts.
 The ownership cost of ETFs is higher than individual assets.
 Still, investors are willing to pay relatively high management fees (0.95%) compared to other ETFs (0.41%) – due to institutional liquidity, custody, and execution compared with managing cryptocurrency on their own.
 The higher fees could fall with the likely introduction of competitors’ products, such as VanEck’s Bitcoin Strategy ETF (0.65%).

 Numerous investors have taken the Mutual Fund route to invest in equities instead of directly investing in equity markets.
 Fluctuating private cryptocurrency prices deter investors from investing in cryptocurrencies.
 Further, investors are always in a dilemma about choosing the coin to buy or trade.